-Figure 1: System architecture of the proposed performance validation framework
+Figure 1 : System architecture of the proposed performance validation framework

-The architecture of the proposed performance validation framework is illustrated in Figure 1, which depicts the flow from CI/CD triggering to adaptive tuning through modular layers involving Terraform, Ansible, Prometheus, and custom workload simulation.
-Each component is designed to operate independently while supporting seamless integration for full-stack automation [Author, 2022].
+The architecture of the proposed performance validation framework is illustrated in Figure 1, which depicts the flow from CI/CD triggering to adaptive tuning through modular layers involving Terraform, Ansible, Prometheus. custom workload and simulation.
+Each component is designed to operate independently while supporting full-stack seamless integration for automation [Author, 2022].